You’re ten minutes into scrolling through an endless deluge of company websites when you consider going on break:

 For over three decades, we’ve built products for bonding, sealing, masking, thermal management, vibration control, sound dampening, wound care, shielding, and countless other purposes.
 During this time, Strouse collaborated with innovative companies such as 3M, Medtronic, Merit, Ford, Tesla, Boeing, and IBM.

-As a converter, Strouse has issued over 80,000 quotes on building parts and transforming adhesives into custom lengths, widths, sizes, shapes, and formats.
+As a converter, Strouse has issued over 80,000 quotes on building parts and transforming adhesives into custom lengths, widths, sizes, shapes, and formats to match your needs.

 Strouse’s Primary Manufacturing Capabilities